 Enterprise AI adoption by segment, partly based on MIT SMR 2017

 Note that the top segment in the table above has about a dozen firms, while the second and third segments split roughly 50-50.
-Human-in-the-loop is a good approach for the second segment to gain advantage over the first, while even the third segment will typically have legacy assets – in terms of unused data exhaust – which may be leveraged for advantage.
+Human-in-the-loop is a good approach for the second segment to gain an advantage over the first, while even the third segment will typically have legacy assets – in terms of unused data exhaust – which may be leveraged for advantage.

 Here’s a counter-example: “AI” done badly.
 As a “hypothetical”, consider segmentation of AI adoption among three competitors in consumer shipping: Amazon in the top segment as an incumbent, FedEx in the second segment with opportunity plus an evolving data culture, while UPS struggles with data infrastructure.